 Think of this as your mindful consumer code.

-We used to run an online store where we would curate ethically made essentials for our passionate customer base.
-We had a particular selection criterion that each product needed to tick.
+We used to run an online store called Fairlings where we would curate ethically made essentials for our passionate customer base.
+Fairlings had a particular selection criterion that each product needed to tick.
 We still use this criterion today when deciding to consume things today.

 I’ve outlined the steps below to give you an idea of our process.